 I have read the book and seen this film many times over.
 Every time I watch it I feel as if I am actually in Delft, Holland during the 17th century.
 Everything in it is so real and so quiet… not at all like the typical Hollywood action movie.
 Colin Firth (again!) is superb as always as the master painter Vermeer.
 Scarlett Johansson as the shy, submissive and yet curious maid looks so much like the girl in the original painting that she makes it easy for us to believe this romantic story.

 Everything is fired up of course by the fact that Vermeer’s wife (pregnant with the 8th child or so) is extremely jealous when she starts to suspect some kind of relationship between the maid and her husband…

-Location Spotting: This film has been shot at many original locations, including the beautiful Luxembourg, Delft in the south of the Netherlands as well as Damme in Belgium.
+Location Spotting: This film has been shot at several locations in Belgium, Luxembourg and the Netherlands, – including beautiful Delft in the south of the Netherlands, which was Jan Vermeer’s real-life hometown.

 My verdict: Watch it if you’re a history and / or art lover, you will love the picture-perfect time warp!

 The story: In 17th century the Netherlands, during the period of the tulip mania, a young artist (Dane DeHaan) is commissioned to paint the portrait of a young lady called Sophia (Alicia Vikander).
 Despite the fact that Sophia is married to a wealthy merchant (Christoph Waltz), she falls in love with the artist.
 Hoping to build a future together, the two lovers decide to invest in the risky tulip market.

 Location spotting: The story is fictions and the film was mostly shot in Great Britain instead of the Netherlands, but I am sure that for real art and history lovers, this one will be a treat nevertheless!